Open-LinaOS-Foundation/LinaOS/Documentation/filesystems/proc.rst

 other people for help compiling this documentation.
 We'd also like to extend a special thank  you to Andi Kleen for documentation, which we relied on heavily to create  this  document,  as well as the additional information he provided.
-Thanks to  everybody  else  who contributed source or docs to the Linux kernel and helped create a great piece of software... :)
+Thanks to  everybody  else  who contributed source or docs to the LinaOS kernel and helped create a great piece of software... :)

 If you  have  any comments, corrections or additions, please don't hesitate to